TSKVenkat/strive-ui/docs/guides/accessibility.md

 ## Introduction

-Strive UI is built with accessibility as a core principle, following WAI-ARIA guidelines and WCAG 2.1 standards to ensure that applications built with our components are usable by everyone, including people with disabilities.
+Pulse UI is built with accessibility as a core principle, following WAI-ARIA guidelines and WCAG 2.1 standards to ensure that applications built with our components are usable by everyone, including people with disabilities.

 Our headless component architecture makes accessibility easier to implement while giving you complete control over styling and behavior.

 ## Accessibility Principles

-All Strive UI components adhere to these key accessibility principles:
+All Pulse UI components adhere to these key accessibility principles:

 1. **Semantic HTML**: We use proper HTML elements for their intended purpose and support polymorphic components that can render as appropriate semantic elements.